The Sacrament of Baptism at Christ the King

 Parents, we encourage you to take time in prayer and discernment when considering your child’s godparents.
 For centuries, the Catholic Church has emphasized the important role of godparents in the spiritual formation of all the faithful, especially young people.

-- Baptisms are held on the 2nd and 4th Sunday of each month at 1:30 p.m. at the Holy Trinity worship space.
+- Baptisms are held on the 2nd and 4th Sunday of each month at 1:30 p.m. at Christ the King Church worship space.

 - Baptism preparation class needs to be completed by sponsors and first-time parents.

 - There is to be only one Catholic Godmother and/or one Godfather to be listed on the Baptismal certificate and in the Church record.